 However, our key message, specifically that potential increases in the daily incidence are likely to be low and potentially controllable through interventions targeting the farm-to-fork pathway, is robust to these uncertainties and variations in the data.
 To highlight the robustness of our results to uncertainty in the surveillance data, we describe two hypothetical scenarios concerning the “real” relationship between antibiotic usage and resistance.
 Firstly, if the true relationship between usage and resistance is not real, then we would expect to see negligible increases in the daily incidence of foodborne disease in humans.
 This is due to the effects of transmission-related fitness costs (α) being an important parameter in driving both relative changes in resistance and increases in the daily incidence of foodborne disease upon curtailment (Figure 4A, S17).
 Therefore, if there is a weak/no association between antibiotic usage and resistance due to negligible fitness costs, then increases in incidence will also be unimportant and of limited public health concern.
 Secondly, if a significant relationship between usage and resistance was observed, then we have also demonstrated in this study that the associated increases in daily incidence of salmonellosis following antibiotic curtailment can be controlled through ensuring good biosecurity at the farm-to-fork-pathway (Figure 4).

 The results from this study suggest that curtailment of livestock antibiotic usage may have unforeseen effects, with a reduction in both livestock and human antibiotic resistance, but with increases in the livestock carriage and onwards transmission of foodborne pathogens such as Salmonella spp. to humans.
 However, potential increases in the daily incidence of salmonellosis range from negligible to preventable through interventions that target animal-to-human transmission routes.
-The efficacy of these interventions suggests that a one-health attitude and a focus on improving farm-to-fork hygiene to prevent human disease is essential when considering potential control strategies to tackle the AMR crisis.
+The efficacy of these interventions suggests that a one-health attitude with a focus on improving farm-to-fork hygiene to minimise human disease is essential when considering potential strategies to tackle the AMR crisis by reducing antibiotic usage in livestock.

 REFERENCES